Image: Shutterstock

 - Now ask your kid to sit there and drop each item at a time.
 Tell him to observe which item is floating and which is sinking.

-- Explain to them why some objects are floating and some and sinking.
+- Explain to them why some objects are floating and the others are sinking.

 - Now remove everything from the water, ask questions, and then check their answers by dropping the objects.